St. Louis County, Minnesota

-St. Louis County is included in the Duluth, MN-Superior WI Metropolitan Statistical Area.
+St. Louis County is included in the Duluth, MN–Superior, WI Metropolitan Statistical Area.

 Major industries include pulpwood production and tourism.
-Open pit mining of taconite and processing it into high grade iron ore remains an important part of the economy of the Iron Range and is directly tied to shipping in the Twin Ports of Duluth-Superior.
+Open pit mining of taconite and processing it into high grade iron ore remains an important part of the economy of the Iron Range and is directly tied to shipping in the twin ports of Duluth and Superior.
 Parts of the federally recognized Bois Forte and Fond du Lac Indian reservations are in the county.

 History

 This area was long inhabited by Algonquian-speaking tribes: the Ojibwe (Chippewa), Ottawa and Potawatomi peoples were loosely affiliated in the Council of Three Fires.
 As American settlers entered the territory, the Native Americans were pushed to outer areas.

 The Minnesota Legislature established St. Louis County on February 20, 1855, as Doty County, and changed its name to Newton County on March 3, 1855.
 It originally consisted of the area east and south of the St. Louis River, while the area east of the Vermilion River and north of the St. Louis River was part of Superior County.
 Superior County was renamed St. Louis County.

 On March 1, 1856, that St. Louis County was renamed as Lake County.
 Newton County was renamed as St. Louis County and had that eastern area added to it; it was also expanded westward by incorporating parts of Itasca County, which then also included most of Carlton County.
 On May 23, 1857, St. Louis County took its current shape when Carlton County was formed from parts of St. Louis and Pine counties.